grafana/grafana/docs/sources/reference/export_import.md

 ### Making a dashboard portable

-If you want to export a dashboard for others to use then it could be a good idea to add template variables for things like a metric prefix (use contant variable) and server name.
+If you want to export a dashboard for others to use then it could be a good idea to add template variables for things like a metric prefix (use constant variable) and server name.

-A template varible of the type `Constant` will automatically be hidden in the dashboard, and will also be added as an required input when the dashboard is imported.
+A template variable of the type `Constant` will automatically be hidden in the dashboard, and will also be added as an required input when the dashboard is imported.

 ## Importing a dashboard